-Because of the high bandwidth required by this camera, we recommend a compatible Teledyne DALSA frame grabber (OR-A8S0-FX840 or OR-A8S0-PX870), or equivalent, described in detail on the teledynedalsa.com site here.
+Because of the high bandwidth required by this camera, we recommend a compatible Teledyne DALSA frame grabber (OR-A8S0-FX840, or equivalent), described in detail on the teledynedalsa.com site here.
 Follow the manufacturer's installation instructions.

 A GenICam compliant XML device description file is embedded within the camera firmware and allows GenICam compliant applications to recognize the camera's capabilities following connection.
 Installing Sapera LT gives you access to the CamExpert GUI, a GenICam compliant application.